-In 2013 over half of all adults in the UK had a smartphone, double that of a previous Ofcom survey in 2011 when only a quarter of adults had one.
+Almost everyone uses their smartphone in their daily life.
+Way back in 2013 over half of all adults in the UK had a smartphone, double that of a previous Ofcom survey in 2011 when only a quarter of adults had one.
 Are your staff/clients working in the most appropriate format, would you be interested if we could offer a way you could extend your application/website to be more smarphone/tablet friendly.
 Contact us now for an informal chat to see how we can help you help your clients and staff be more flexible and be where they are.

-Sites optimized for multiple screen sizes can have an average of 8% higher RPM and twice the traffic growth rate of sites that aren’t.
+Sites optimised for multiple screen sizes can have an average of 8% higher RPM and twice the traffic growth rate of sites that aren’t.
 In January 2015 the BBC confirmed that App users accounted for 10% of visitors and 40% of page views.

 To be successful, an IT project has always needed to focus on what is required, and deliver it well; today's applications need to be available on the move as well as in the office.
 At Persistent Objects we have been successfully adapting our clients applications and their marketing to embrace the web and have seen impressive results, contact us now to see how we can help you adapt to the web too.